Welcome back; you're now in week 7.

 - The internal organs – the lungs, digestive system and excretory system – form.

-- Growth of the pituitary gland and muscle fibres.
+- There's growth of the pituitary gland and muscle fibres.

 - The testes or ovaries have formed.